 While we can treat these symptoms, the most important focus is still on naturally promoting daily, healthy bowel movements so that the root cause of these symptoms can be eliminated.

 Most clinicians agree that the first place to start is adequate fiber in the diet, adequate fluid intake, and exercise.
 If you have already tried these interventions and you still suffer from constipation, there is another underlying condition triggering your constipation.

 Now we say increase fiber, but what does that look like and how can you do it without worsening symptoms?
 In a randomized study, more than 60% of patients reported adverse effects, primarily constipation or diarrhea, after treatment with bran or psyllium fiber.
 There are gentle alternatives to fiber supplements including: aloe, okra, and marshmallow.
 Increasing fiber naturally in the diet is also important.

-Elimination Diet is another option for finding what triggers your constipation.
+3. Try and elimination diet to find what food could be triggering your constipation.
 Working with a dietitian is the best way to implement a successful elimination diet.
 Two of the most common foods linked to constipation include gluten and dairy.

 Activity helps to promote natural movement of the GI tract.
 Walking brisk, or at a reasonable pace for any physical limitations is a good place to start.
 You can also start a routine of massaging your belly to stimulate movement.